mjskay/ARTool/README.md

 ART is an R package implementing the Aligned Rank Transform for conducting nonparametric analyses of variance on factorial models.
 This implementation is based on the ART procedure as used in [ARTool](http://depts.washington.edu/aimgroup/proj/art/).

-__Note__: the documentation of this package assumes some level of familiarity with when and why you may want to use the aligned rank transform; the [ARTool page](http://depts.washington.edu/aimgroup/proj/art/) provides a more in-depth (yet highly approachable) introduction to the aligned rank transform and the motivation for its use.
+__Note__: The documentation of this package assumes some level of familiarity with when and why you may want to use the aligned rank transform; the [ARTool page](http://depts.washington.edu/aimgroup/proj/art/) provides a more in-depth (and highly approachable) introduction to the aligned rank transform and the motivation for its use.

 ## Installation